Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Stochastic Cash Balance Problem

 \subsection{Problem Formulation}

 The problem formulation of the stochastic cash balance problem is similar to the multi-period inventory system.
-We use the same notations in Section~\ref{section: inventory system}.
-Unlike the class inventory system where the decision-maker can only raise the inventory level, the stochastic cash balance problem allows the decision-maker to reduce the inventory level.
+We use the same notation in Section~\ref{section: inventory system}.
+Unlike the classic inventory system where the decision-maker can only raise the inventory level, the stochastic cash balance problem allows the decision-maker to reduce the inventory level.
 Let $a_t = y_t - x_t$ denote the ordering ($a_t > 0$) or return ($a_t < 0$) quantity.
 The transaction cost is a piecewise linear function:

 with $k + q \ge 0$.
 The assumption for $k + q \ge 0$ implies that the unit refund can not exceed the unit ordering cost.
 Therefore, the transaction cost function is jointly convex in $(x, y)$.